sparc-camp/sparc-camp.github.io/content/faq.md

 ### How much does the camp cost?
 In order to attract the best students possible, SPARC is completely free.
 In particular, boarding and food are provided.

-Need-based scholarships to cover the cost of travel are also available (you’ll have the chance to apply for one if you’re admitted to SPARC).
+Need-based scholarships to cover the cost of travel are also available (you’ll have the chance to apply for one if you are admitted to SPARC).

 ### When and where will the camp be held?
-SPARC 2019 will be held from July 24th to August 2nd at California State University, East Bay.
+SPARC 2020 will likely be held from July 28, 2020 to August 8, 2020 at California State University, East Bay.

 ### How is SPARC funded?
 SPARC’s receives the majority of its funding from the [Open Philanthropy Project]({{"https://www.openphilanthropy.org/about"}}):